Blog 5 Things Every Personal Trainer Bio Must Have to Be Effective.

 “I love helping/doing < Your target identity/niche >.
 But I noticed there was a < specific problem/lack in the industry >.
 So I started my own business to make a difference.”

-There’s no need, at any point, to put down other trainers or other personal training methods.
-Instead, approach from the angle of solving a problem to better meet the needs of a certain type of person.
+There is no need to criticize other trainers or personal training methods at any point.
+Instead, approach from the angle of solving a problem to better meet the needs of a specific person.

 Chapter 4